labscommunity/arweave-storage-sdk/README.md

 * **Encryption:** For private drives or file storage, use the built-in Crypto utilities to manage encryption.
 * **API Calls:** The SDK uses the ArFSApi internally to interact with the Arweave network.
 You can override or customize gateway endpoints if needed.
+* **Terms of Service and Privacy Policy:** The link to the Terms of Service and Privacy Policy for the Arweave Data Storage SDK [Tos and Privacy Policy](https://github.com/labscommunity/arweave-storage-sdk/blob/main/Arweave%20Data%20Storage%20SDK%20-%20ToS%20and%20Privacy%20Policy.pdf)